 – The bagels hold up together very well thanks to psyllium husk!

-– Great way to use up your sourdough starter.
+- Great way to use up your sourdough starter or discard (you can add some yeast and use discard).

 What Is A Sourdough Starter?

 Sourdough starter is wild yeast that can be created at home by combining flour and water and maintaining the mixture through regular feedings.
-For more information check out my gluten-free sourdough starter guide!
-You can also make a gluten-free pizza crust with sourdough, cinnamon rolls, sourdough flatbreads, and, of course, gluten-free bread with sourdough.
+For more information check out my gluten-free brown rice sourdough starter guide!

 Ingredients